tillitis/dev-tillitis/hugo/content/intro/_index.md

 ```

 All of the TKey software, firmware, FPGA Verilog source code,
-schematics and PCB design files are released under open
+schematics, and PCB design files are released under open
 source/hardware licenses, like all trustworthy security software and
 hardware should be.
 This in itself makes it different, as other
 security tokens use at least some closed source hardware for